godotengine/godot-docs/classes/class_control.rst

 - |void| **set_h_grow_direction**\ (\ value\: :ref:`GrowDirection<enum_Control_GrowDirection>`\ )
 - :ref:`GrowDirection<enum_Control_GrowDirection>` **get_h_grow_direction**\ (\ )

-Controls the direction on the horizontal axis in which the control should grow if its horizontal minimum size is changed to be greater than its current size, as the control always has to be at least the minimum size.
+Controls the direction on the horizontal axis in which the control should grow or shrink if its horizontal size is changed.

 .. rst-class:: classref-item-separator